 Ply Atlantic waters, cross the equator, and cruise up the Amazon

 Enjoy these two days treating yourself to the indulgences on board the Ocean Explorer as the outside world fades away.
 Lose yourself in a book from our library, enjoy a calming treatment at the spa, and savor refined cuisine from breakfast to dinner.
 As you cruise, the observation lounge offers incredible views.

 You’ll achieve a travel milestone on Day 16 as you cross the equator.
 Our staff and crew will help you mark the occasion with a fun ceremony, honoring a tradition with ties to naval and maritime trade ships.
 Later, head up to the top deck as you approach the mouth of the Amazon River.
 By some accounts, the Amazon estuary stretches some 200 miles along Brazil’s coast.
 The waters you’ll cruise along this breathtaking and iconic waterway have coursed their way from as far away as Peru and Bolivia.
-Setting a course upriver into this realm of mystery, you’ll get your first glimpse of the rainforest’s wild beauty.
+Setting a course upriver into this realm of mystery, you’ll want to get your first glimpse of the rainforest’s wild beauty.

 Over these two relaxing days, our onboard lecturer will keep you informed and enlightened about the wonders of the Amazon you’re likely to witness during fascinating lectures.